squito/squito.github.com/_posts/2013-06-18-profiling-bytebuffers.md

 	result = 1.19841533E14

 Reading from an array of floats was the best, with the FloatBuffer & ByteBuffer coming in at 2x & 5x respectively.
-Getting these results was so easy, I started playing around with lots of others, like taking the sum of the logs instead of the sum, or wrapping the ByteBuffers with a class with an `apply` and `update` method to make them more Scala-friendly.
-Then I thought I could at least clean up the repitition of those ugly while loops by creating a common interfae, and that's where I got myself into trouble.
+Getting these results was so easy, I started playing around with lots of others tasks, like taking the sum of the logs instead of the sum, or wrapping the ByteBuffers with a wrapper class to make them more Scala-friendly.
+Then I thought I could at least clean up the repitition of those ugly while loops by creating a common interface, and that's where I got myself into trouble.

 ## Profiling Interfaces